chef/chef-workstation/docs-chef-io/content/workstation/knife_node.md

 **Show all data about nodes, truncated**

-To show all information about a node, nicely formatted:
+To show all information about a node, formatted:

 ``` bash
 knife node show -l NODE_NAME